TheRenegadeCoder/sample-programs/docs/projects/dijkstra/index.md

 | 3       | 6   | 8   | 0   | 0   | 9   |
 | 4       | 0   | 5   | 7   | 9   | 0   |

-Then we take the Source and the Destination
+Then we take the Source and the Destination.

+The Output will be the Cost of the Shortest Path from Source to Destination.

 ## Testing